-- 1.7.1 This Report seeks to address the pertinent planning policy matters relevant to the determination of the application, to aid decision makers in their assessment and conclusions on the proposal. - 1.7.2 The planning policy framework changed significantly in early 2023 when NPF4 came into force.
+1.7.1 This Planning Statement seeks to address the pertinent planning policy matters relevant to the determination of the application, to aid decision makers in their assessment and conclusions on the proposal.

+1.7.2 The planning policy framework changed significantly in early 2023 when NPF4 came into force.
 This Planning Statement provides an assessment of the Proposed Development against relevant policy provisions and the statutory Development Plan.
-The appraisal highlights where there are incompatibilities between new national planning policies and those of the Highland wide Local Development Plan. - 1.7.3 This Statement is structured as follows: - Chapter 2 sets out the up-to-date position with regard to the renewable energy policy and emissions reduction legislative framework and includes reference to the Scottish Government's Draft Energy Strategy and Just Transition Plan; - > Chapter 3 sets out the benefits of the Proposed Development; - > Chapter 4 appraises the Proposed Development against the most up to date element of the Development Plan, namely the relevant provisions of NPF4; - > Chapter 5 appraises the Proposed Development against the relevant provisions of the Highland wide Local Development Plan and related guidance; and - > Chapter 6 examines the planning balance and presents overall conclusions.
+The appraisal highlights where there are incompatibilities between new national planning policies and those of the Perth & Kinross Local Development Plan 2 (PKLDP2) (November 2019).

+1.7.3 This Statement is structured as follows:

+- Chapter 2 sets out the up-to-date position with regard to the renewable energy policy and emissions reduction legislative framework and includes reference to the Scottish Government's Draft Energy Strategy and Just Transition Plan; - > Chapter 3 sets out the benefits of the Proposed Development; - Chapter 4 appraises the Proposed Development against the most up to date element of the Development Plan, namely the relevant provisions of NPF4; - Chapter 5 appraises the Proposed Development against the relevant provisions of the Perth & Kinross Local Development Plan 2 and related guidance; and - > Chapter 6 examines the planning balance and presents overall conclusions.